 A standard feature in the kitchen area is the free-standing dinette.
 This includes a hardwood table and two chairs.
-Two additional chairs may have been optioned.
 The chair seats and backs are designed with a coordinating upholstery fabric to match your decor.
-Another option on some models is the hidden leaf dinette table .
-This option is in place of the standard dinette table.

-A popular option in this unit is the built-in dinette booth.
+One popular option in this unit is the built-in dinette booth.
 The built-in dinette would be installed in place of the free standing table and chairs.
 The dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
 The sleeping area is made by dropping the table top and arranging the cushions.